WebFiori/docs/adr/0003-requires-auth-security-context.md

 - **Clear separation**: attributes control auth for the attribute style; `isAuthorized()` controls auth for the traditional style.
 They don't interfere with each other.

 GitHub Issue: https://github.com/WebFiori/http/issues/117

+## Related

+- [ADR-0001](0001-access-can-role-resolution.md) — same root issue: framework not fully trusting `SecurityContext` as the auth/authz source of truth.